Zeughaus: History

 From 1949 to 1965 the Zeughaus was restored after heavy war damage, the interior being completely redesigned.
-In 1952, the government of the German Democratic Republic opened the Museum of German History (Museum für Deutsche Geschichte) in the Zeughaus, which presented the history of Germany, especially in the modern era, from a Communist point of view.
+In 1952, the government of the German Democratic Republic opened the Museum for German History in the Zeughaus, which presented the history of Germany, especially in the modern era, from a Communist point of view.
 Today, the Zeughaus is the site of the Deutsches Historisches Museum (German Historical Museum).